MotiaDev/awesome-plugins/CONTRIBUTING.md

 - ✅ Verify `exports` in `package.json` are correct
 - ✅ Test with `npm pack` and inspect the tarball before publishing
 - ✅ Ensure peer dependencies match consumer's versions
-- ✅ Check external dependencies are correctly configured in Vite
+- ✅ Check external dependencies are correctly configured in tsdown
 - ✅ Rebuild before publishing: `pnpm run clean && pnpm run build`
 - ✅ Verify CSS file is included in the package